UBC-Geography/computing-resources/README.md

 - [XR - Virtual Reality / Augmented Reality](/xr/README.md)

-For more related materials and workshop opportunities, check out the following
+For in-depth workshop opportunities on applying some of these resources and more relevant materials, check out the following resources:
-resources:

 - [UBC Library Research Commons Workshops](https://researchcommons.library.ubc.ca/workshops/)